-In this section, some results are presented which have been obtained using our new FEA approach.
-We have selected some configurations that allow for verification of our results by the use of the gaussian mode algorithm, since this is the only method permitting an exact analytical analysis of laser cavities.
-To show that our method is not confined to those cases, we also apply it to a cavity configuration that includes thermal effects and that cannot be computed satisfactorily with the gaussian ABCD algorithm.
+In this section we show results for two configurations that allow for verification of our new FEA approach by the use of the gaussian mode algorithm, since this is the only method permitting an exact analytical analysis of laser cavities.
+In a third example we apply our method to model a monolithic DPSSL consisting of an end pumped Nd:YAG crystal.
+For this configuration we show the deviations between gaussian algorithm and exact numerical analysis.